Vertex-minor-closed classes are $\chi$-bounded: Linear 9-control

 We call a $(q,h)$-frame \emph{pure} if it is trimmed and in addition, for each $i\in [q]$, the induced bloated tree $T_i=F[A_i\cup \{m_{i,1},\dots ,m_{i,h}\}]$ is shrinkable (as defined in Section~4).

 Notice that the bloated trees of a trimmed $(q,h)$-frame are rather close to being shrinkable.
 For example if $T_i$ is a bloated tree of a trimmed $(q,h)$-frame $F$, then the leaves $\{m_{i,1},\dots ,m_{i,h}\}$ of $T_i$ are at distance at least 2 in $T_i$ from big cliques of $T_i$ since by the definition of a $(q,h)$-frame, the unique neighbour of each vertex of $\{m_{i,1},\dots ,m_{i,h}\}$ in $T_i$ has degree 2.
-Additionally if $Z_i$ is the set of non-leaf vertices of $T_i$ that have a neighbour outside the bloated tree $T_i$, then each vertex of $Z_i$ has a neighbour in $M$ and all their neighbours outside th bloated tree are contained in $M$.
+Additionally if $Z_i$ is the set of non-leaf vertices of $T_i$ that have a neighbour outside the bloated tree $T_i$, then each vertex of $Z_i$ has a neighbour in $M$ and all their neighbours outside the bloated tree are contained in $M$.
 Since the distance in $F-S$ between vertices of $M$ is at least 6, each vertex in $Z_i$ has just a single neighbour outside $T_i$, and similarly if $z,z'\in Z_i$ have different neighbours outside $T_i$, then the distance between $z$ and $z'$ in $T_i$ is at least 4.
-Also in $T_i$, the vertices $Z_i$ are at distance at least 5 from leaf vertices of $T_i$ since the leaves are contained in $M$.
-So a bloated tree $T_i$ of a trimmed $(q,h)$-frame is shrinkable if in $T_i$, the vertices $Z_i$ are at distance at least 4 from the branching vertices and big cliques of $T_i$.
+Also in $T_i$, the vertices in $Z_i$ are at distance at least 5 from leaf vertices of $T_i$ since the leaves are contained in $M$.
+So a bloated tree $T_i$ of a trimmed $(q,h)$-frame is shrinkable if in $T_i$, the vertices in $Z_i$ are at distance at least 4 from the branching vertices and big cliques of $T_i$.

-Therefore an equivalent definition of a pure $(q,h)$-frame is that it is a trimmed $(q,h)$-frame such that for each $i\in [q]$ we have that the vertices $Z_i$ in the bloated tree $T_i$ are at distance at least 4 in $T_i$ from the branching vertices and big cliques of $T_i$.
+Therefore an equivalent definition of a pure $(q,h)$-frame is that it is a trimmed $(q,h)$-frame such that for each $i\in [q]$ the vertices in $Z_i$ in the bloated tree $T_i$ are at distance at least 4 in $T_i$ from the branching vertices and big cliques of $T_i$.

 The next step is to make trimmed frames pure.

 \begin{lemma} Let $F$ be a trimmed $(q(3h-5),h)$-frame with $h\ge 2$.
 Then $F$ contains as an induced subgraph a pure $(q,h)$-frame $F'$. \end{lemma}

 \begin{proof} First of all we may assume that no bloated tree $T_j$ of $F$ contains a vertex of degree $k-1$ which belongs to a big $k$-clique, as otherwise we may simply delete this vertex and any new leaves this creates as necessary.